 Hello and welcome to this blog about snow.
-There is no snow in the forecast for the Western Isles for any time in the near future.
-But I am getting a lot of questions about when we are going to get snow and are we going to get a white Christmas.
+There is a chance of snow in the forecast for the Western Isles for next week and it’s certainly going to turn cold.
+There is a lot of uncertainty with next weeks forecast and I will keep you updated.
+I am getting a lot of questions about when we are going to get snow and if we are going to get a white Christmas.

 How does snow form